Every mom has felt like she was failing as a parent. Learn 4 ways to pull yourself through these dips, and why you’re

 These scenarios are enough to make anyone feel lost and miserable, in a role often depicted as joyous and fulfilling.
-It almost seems taboo to even mention you have no idea what you’re doing, much less that you feel like you’re failing as a parent.
+It almost seems taboo to even mention that you have no idea what you’re doing with your own children, much less that you feel like you’re failing as a parent.

 “I’m a SAHM to a 2-year-old toddler tornado.
 This article saved my sanity today.
 Thank you so much!!” -Cynthia

-When you feel like you’re failing as a parent, take a look at these mental shifts and practical steps you can take:
+When you feel like you’re failing as a parent, take a look at these mental shifts and practical steps to get the encouragement you need:

 1. Acknowledge all that you’ve done

 Looking at where you are and comparing it to an ideal horizon is enough to make you feel like you haven’t done all that great.
-All you see are kids who talk back, an over-scheduled calendar with zero down time, and a fussy baby—not exactly what you picture as your ideal life.
+All you see are kids who talk back, an over-scheduled calendar with zero down time, and a fussy baby—not exactly what you picture as a great life.

 But instead of comparing yourself to the ultimate supermom, what if you looked back to see all that you’ve done?

-Take a look at all the amazing accomplishments you’ve gone through.
+Take a look at the amazing accomplishments you’ve gone through.
 Remember what it was like when you were a first-time mom who didn’t even know how to hold the baby’s head?
 How you thought you were so “busy” with just one child to care for (and now you have four!)?

 Think of how strong you had to be when you took your child to urgent care.
 Or how you pulled yourself together enough not to yell at the kids, even though you felt compelled to.

 Remind yourself of how much you’ve grown, no matter how short or long you’ve been a parent.
 You haven’t been failing as a parent — far from it.
-You’ve grown and done so much more than that.
+You’ve grown and done so much.